jeffreykegler/old_kollos/notes/misc/strand.md

 A non-terminal node is a 3-tuple of

-=over 4

-=item *

-Dotted rule.
+* Dotted rule.
  As a reminder, a dotted rule is a rule of the grammar with one of its positions distinguished as the "dot position".

-=item *

-Origin, that is, the G1 location at which the dotted rule starts.
+* Origin, that is, the G1 location at which the dotted rule starts.

-=item *

-Dot location, which
+* Dot location, which
  is the G1 location of
  the dotted rule's dot position.

-=back

 It is convenient to use the same terminology for G1 locations in both terminal and non-terminal nodes, so that the